react-navigation/react-navigation/README.md

 ## Community contributions

-Here we'll try to keep a tutorial and resource links on React Navigation and React Native to help someone who wants to learn about React Navigation and React Native and techniques to handle navigation effectively.
+A lot of developers poured their knowledge in blog posts, and other repos - we will try to keep here a list of tutorials and resources to help someone who wants to learn about React Navigation and techniques to handle navigation effectively.

 #### Introduction to the library